MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 This data is FOR EDUCATIONAL AND SCIENTIFIC EXCHANGE ONLY – NOT FOR SALES OR PROMOTIONAL USE.
 {{</alert>}}

-Create new folder named *DICOM_FILES*.
+Create a new folder named *DICOM_FILES*.
 Extract the ZIP file into this folder.

 We will use it in this tutorial.